thoth-tech/handbook/docs/documentation/writing-style-guide.md

 ## Tone

-Write conversational
+Use a conversational tone.

-Avoid Contractions
+Avoid contractions.

-Get to the point
+Get to the point!

-Be brief
+Be brief.

-Oxford comma
+Use the Oxford comma.

-Edit out you can and there is, there are, there were.
+Edit out the terms 'you can', ' there is', 'there are', and 'there were'.

 ## Voice

 Use second person.
 For example:

 You go to the library.

 # Bias-free communication

-No gendered pronouns
+Do not use gendered pronouns.

-Avoid stereotype in scenarios
+Avoid stereotypes.

-Respect diversity
+Respect diversity.

-Be inclusive
+Be inclusive.

-Be conscious about country names
+Be conscious about country names.

+Do not generalise.

+Do not use slang.

-Do not generalise
+Do not use profane/derogatory terms.

-No slang

-No profane/derogatory terms

-No loaded terms (eg. Master/slave try primary/subordinate)
+Do not use loaded terms, for example, instead of Master and slave, try primary and subordinate.

-Focus on people, not disabilities
+Focus on people, not disabilities.

 # Global communication

-Short and simple
+Keep it short and simple.

-Lists and tables to reduce complexity
+Lists and tables reduce complexity.

-Include that and who
+Include 'that' and 'who'.

-Include the
+Include 'the'.

-Include verbs if necessary for clarity
+Include verbs, if necessary for clarity.

-Use sentence capitalisation
+Use sentence capitalisation.

-Use active voice
+Use active voice.

-Avoid linking more than three phrases
+Avoid linking more than three phrases.

-Use one word for a concept
+Use one word for a concept.

-Avoid -ing and -ed
+Avoid -ing and -ed endings.